mcagov/beacons/tests/README.md

 To run end-to-end tests locally:

-- Copy `tests/.env.example` as `tests/.env` and populate it with the contents of the "Beacons Webapp Local .env.local config" secure note in 1Password.
+- Copy `tests/.env.example` as `tests/.env` and populate it with the contents of the "Beacons Webapp Local .env.local config" secure note in 1Password for the corresponding environment variables.

 ```sh
 $ docker compose -f docker-compose.e2e.yml up